-Bjerrum undertook frequent professional trips, which allowed him to familiarise himself with various
+Bjerrum undertook frequent professional trips, which allowed him to familiarise himself with various areas of Switzerland.
+He dealt with different aspects of soil mechanics, including but not exclusively,

-- 120 areas of Switzerland.
-He dealt with different aspects of soil mechanics, including but not exclusively, foundations, settlement problems, landslides, support for road construction, in the various soils of Switzerland.
-Some of these trips were made in the company of Jachen Huder, with whom he developed a close friendship and with whom he became a professor at the ETH. - One of the main concerns of the Zurich Research Institute was dams of loose materials.
-The most important dam of all was the Marmorera loose material dam at Oberhalbstein in Canton Grisons, Switzerland.
-It was the first Swiss loose material dam of these dimensions: height 91 m, length 400 m, reservoir volume 60 hm3, reservoir area 1.41 km2.
+120 foundations, settlement problems, landslides, support for road construction, in the various soils of Switzerland.
+Some of these trips were made in the company of Jachen Huder, who would become a professor of ETH, and with whom he developed a close friendship.

+One of the main concerns of VAWE in Zurich was earthfill dams.
+The most important dam of all was the Marmorera earthfill dam at Oberhalbstein in Canton Grisons, Switzerland.
+It was the first Swiss

+- 125 earthfill dam of these dimensions: height 91 m, length 400 m, reservoir volume 60 hm3, reservoir area 1.41 km2.
 The dam was visited, years later, by the attendees of the 3rd International Congress on Soil Mechanics and Foundation Engineering held in 1953 in Zurich.
-During the construction of the Marmorera dam, Bjerrum was responsible for the installation and - 130 operation of the first modern construction laboratory in Switzerland.
-Theoretical knowledge could be directly applied here and corrections to the design were directly verified by field measurements.
-Bjerrum researched the compaction of coarse granular soils, which was published in German in the technical journal Strasse und Verkehr in 1952, (Bjerrum, 1952).
-Bjerrum spoke fluent German, French and English, and some Italian, but spoke very little Norwegian despite having lived in Norway for more - 135 than 30 years, (Bjerrum, 2003).
-In 1948, Bjerrum attended the second International Congress on Soil Mechanics and Foundation Engineering (ICSMFE) in Rotterdam, where he met, among others, the English geotechnician Alec Skempton.
+During the construction of the Marmorera dam, Bjerrum was responsible for the installation and operation of the first modern construction site laboratory in Switzerland.
+Theoretical knowledge could - 130 be directly applied here and corrections to the design were directly verified by field measurements.
+Bjerrum researched the compaction of coarse granular soils, which was published in German in the technical journal Strasse und Verkehr in 1952 (Bjerrum, 1952).
+Bjerrum spoke fluent German, French and English, and some Italian, but spoke very little Norwegian despite having lived in Norway for more than 30 years (Bjerrum, 2003). - 135 In 1948, Bjerrum attended the second International Congress on Soil Mechanics and Foundation Engineering (ICSMFE) in Rotterdam, where he met, among others, the English geotechnician Alec Skempton.

-In 1950, a large triaxial vacuum apparatus was developed to test the shear strength of the material
+In 1950, a large triaxial vacuum apparatus was developed to test the shear strength of the material used on site for the Marmorera dam (with a diameter of 0.6 m and a height of 1.2 m).
+Extensive experiments

-140 placed on site (with a diameter of 0.6 m and a height of 1.2 m).
-Extensive experiments were carried out in the Marmorera field laboratory, including tests on samples with a diameter of about 50 cm and a height of 100 cm.
-The annual displacement measurements carried out over 20 years, show an almost elastic behaviour of the Marmorera loose material dam, which is evidence of the satisfactory compaction of the dam material.
+140 were carried out in the Marmorera construction site laboratory, including tests on samples with a diameter of about 50 cm and a height of 100 cm.
+The annual displacement measurements carried out over 20 years, show the excellent behaviour of the Marmorera earthfill dam, which is evidence of the satisfactory compaction of the dam material.

-145 4 Norwegian Geotechnical Institute (NGI).
+4 Norwegian Geotechnical Institute (NGI).